thrishma/analyze-calls/README.md

 - **Questions**: Open a GitHub Discussion or Issue

 ---

-## Why I Built This

-I got tired of manually analyzing customer discovery calls.
-Every time I needed to find a pattern or recall "that thing someone said about feature X," I'd waste hours digging through transcripts.

-There are plenty of tools that solve this—Gong, Chorus, etc.—but they're expensive.
-As a developer, I realized: **why pay for something I can build myself?**

-If you're tired of:
-- 📝 Manually combing through call transcripts
-- 🔍 Searching for "that one thing someone said about X"
-- 💸 Paying for enterprise tools you barely use
-- ⏰ Wasting hours when you could be shipping

-...then this is for you. **Fork it.
-Use it.
-Own your data.** 🚀

 **Made with ❤️ (and a bit of frustration) for product teams who want to own their data.**